chandradangwal7/IPL-Dashboard-Analysis---Excel-Project-By-Chandra-Dangwal/README.md

 # IPL-Dashboard-Analysis---Excel-Project-By-Chandra-Dangwal
-This interactive Excel dashboard analyzes IPL data (2008-2020) using Pivot Tables, Slicers, and Charts.
-It provides insights into team performance, toss impact, and player stats.
-Built using data from Kaggle, this project enhances data visualization and analytics skills for structured decision-making.
+## The objective of this project is to analyze Indian Premier League (IPL) match data (2008-2020) by creating an interactive Excel dashboard using Pivot Tables, Slicers, and Data Visualization techniques.
+It aims to extract key insights into team performance, player achievements, toss impact, and venue trends, enhancing data-driven decision-making.
+This project also demonstrates business intelligence concepts, improving data analytics, visualization, and dashboard creation skills for real-world applications in sports analytics and business intelligence.